-15% off your first order*.

 STRESS

-The stress tab gives you the percentage of stress calculated over your last 20 sessions and on the last one.
-The diagram gives you information on the evolution of this parameter over the last 20 sessions and distinguishes low, medium and high stress
+The stress tab gives you the percentage of stress calculated over your last 20 sessions and the last one.
+The diagram shows the evolution of this parameter over the last 20 sessions, distinguishing between low, medium and high stress

-Use this chart to provide long-term serenity for your horse in the long term.
+Use this chart to bring serenity serenity your horse for the long term.

 RECOVERY TIME